naobservatory/basecall-workflow/README.md

 Create a new directory, name it after the delivery, copy in basecall.config as nextflow.config, and set the parameters.
 Params:

 - duplex
+  - Duplex basecalling or no?
+You can't combine duplex and demux
 - demux
+  - Demultiplex basecalling output?
+- batch_size
-- batch_size (sizing for batching pod5 files for parallelized base-calling)
+  - Sizing for batching pod5 files for parallelized base-calling
+- nanopore_run N
-- nanopore_run (name of run/delivery)
+  - Name of run/delivery
+- kit
-- kit (name of ONT kit, needed for demux'ing)
+  - Name of ONT kit, needed for demux'ing
+- pod_5_dir
-- pod_5_dir (path to dir containing pod5 files)
+  - path to dir containing pod5 files
+- base_dir
-- base_dir (path to where output will be saved to)
+  - path to where output will be saved to

 Once that is done, you can switch into the directory and run